ChalmersSachi-FS/ChalmersSachi-FS/README.md

 I am interested in learning everything there is to know to become a Front-End Web Developer.
 My favorite hobby is to binge watch tv shows, especially Master Chef.
 Being that there are a lot of content to review within this class, I like the videos.
 Learning for me I am a hands-on learning, I have to be able to following along with my hands to understand what I am doing.

-i am currently on 1.2 Review Lesson Essential JavaScript, on the arrays video.
+I am currently on 1.2 Review Lesson Essential JavaScript, on the arrays video.
 I have already done Adding JS & Scope & Var.
 I have tried to use terminal but Github Desktop is better for me.
 Terminal is to hard.
 But I have created the ssh key & I have it on my Github but it is just not working for me.
 So I will be sticking to using Github Desktop.

 I am currently still on the 1.2 Lesson review, I will finish all of the videos & do all of my commits tonight.
 I do think there should be more hands on learning for this class.
 I will also watch the live lecture that is available to watch.
 I will also get the rest of the lesson reviews finished today.

+Currently, I am finishing the 1.2 Essential JavaScript Lesson Review, I am following along as far as taking the notes in the start file & commiting the changes I am  making with the JS Review in the github classroom repo.
+The video I am on now is Combining Arrays and Objects.
 <!--
 **ChalmersSachi-FS/ChalmersSachi-FS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.